• Skip to primary navigation

 Ingredients

-• 2 tablespoon Fresh Cilantro chopped
+• 2 tbsp Fresh Cilantro chopped

 • 6 tbsp Fresh flat-leaf Parsley stems removed and chopped